VedhikaAg/be-wp-test/README.md

 # Assignment

-This is a simple assignment for us to get to know your coding skills and style better:)
+This is a simple assignment for us to get to know your coding skills and style better :)

 In this assignment, you are asked to